bmarcote/gmrt_pipeline/README.md

 <!-- ## Acknowledgements -->

-This code is partially based on the pipelines developed independently by Ruta (PUT LINK) and Ishwara Chandra.
-It also gets the structure inspiration from the EVN Pipeline (ADD LINK).
+This code is based on the pipelines developed independently by Ruta (https://github.com/ruta-k/uGMRT-pipeline) and Ishwara Chandra.

 ##  Motivation for CAGA